Skip to main content

 General Tips

-• You can attach screenshots when creating designs
+• Attach screenshots when creating designs

-Select Mode
+Select Mode and Visual Edit

-This is the most important feature for getting accurate results.
-Using Select Mode makes your prompts much more precise and effective!
+Selecting specific elements with “Select Mode” is the most important feature for getting accurate results.

 2. Click any element in your design (button, text, image, etc.)

-When to use Select Mode:
+When to use Select Mode

 • When the AI is changing the wrong thing